modaniharsh-iiitb/c-project-library-management/README.md

 $ ./a.out
 ```

 Before committing, tell Harsh.

-Also, he'll make a Makefile later, so that it's easier to run.
+And *make sure* it runs.